awandemathonsi2-design/creative-mind/README.md

 professor.py -
 bitcoin.py - raise_for_status(): Checks if any error occurred during the request.
 1)Successful if it's between 200-299 2)Otherwise raises an HTTPError
 '''

+'''
+Good understanding of unit tests. test_twttr.py - assert: Allows us to tell the interpreter that something, some assertion, is true. test_bank.py - test_plates.py - test_fuel.py -
+'''